rethinkdb/rethinkdb-rs/8-architecture/architecture.md

 greater than the amount of available memory.
 RethinkDB can operate on a terabyte of data with about ten gigabytes of free RAM.

+## How does RethinkDB handle data corruption? ##

+It relies on the underlying storage system to ensure data consistency.
+RethinkDB does not perform additional checksums on stored data.
+It is, however, compatible with file systems which do guarantee data integrity, such as ZFS.

 ## Which file systems are supported? ##

 RethinkDB supports most commonly used file systems.
 It optionally